-See Related: Best Things to do in Bozeman, Montana
+See Related: Best Things to Do in Bozeman, Montana

 3. Float Down the Mighty Yellowstone River

 Are you a big fan of water and love exploring new rivers?
-Well, ensure you add this one to your list as you contemplate what to do in Paradise Valley, Montana.
+Well, ensure you add this to your list as you contemplate what to do in Paradise Valley, Montana.

 The Mighty Yellowstone River, a tributary of the Missouri River, is the perfect place to float on a boat.
 This undammed river stretches on for 692 miles from Wyoming to North Dakota.
 Make this a solo adventure or something to do with friends or family.

 Some sections of the river are calm and the best place for floating.
 However, when you get near the Jim Canyon, some rapids require navigating experience.
-All in all, enjoy some fun time floating on the Yellowstone River in Yellowstone National Park.
+All in all, enjoy a fun time floating on the Yellowstone River in Yellowstone National Park.

 4. Explore Pine Creek Falls and Pine Creek Lake

 Both of these attraction sites are on National Forest land.
-And there’s the Creek Campground, where you can choose to set up a tent and spend a few days exploring the area.
+And there’s the Creek Campground, where you can set up a tent and spend a few days exploring the area.
 It is a family-friendly camp with drinking water and necessary facilities.